 *Valid ONLY on stays in pet-friendly Chetola Lodge rooms.
 Picnics are a suggested activity and are not included in the package; cannot be combined with any other offer; Available now through April 30, 2022.
 Based on availability; not valid for groups of ten or more; additional restrictions or blackout dates may apply; call Guest Services at the number below for additional information

-Stay 3 nights or more in Chetola Lodge or the Bob Timberlake Inn, and save 18%!
+Stay 3 nights or more in Chetola Lodge and save 15%!
 Enjoy an extended getaway with fresh mountain air at Chetola Resort with over 20 resort amenities that allow guests to relax, escape, rejuvenate, and create great memories.

 This package includes:

-18% off a three-night stay in Chetola Lodge or Bob Timberlake Inn
+15% off a three-night stay in Chetola Lodge

-*Valid ONLY on stays in the Lodge or Bob Timberlake Inn through April 30, 2021.
-Cannot be combined with any other specials or offers; based on availability; not valid for groups of ten or more; discount applies only to Sun-Wed night stays; not valid on Holidays; additional restrictions or blackout dates may apply; call Guest Services at the number below for additional information
+*Valid on stays in the Chetola Lodge (weekdays only- Sun through Thurs nights) November 7, 2021- February 27, 2022.
+Cannot be combined with any other specials or offers; based on availability; not valid for groups of ten or more; discount applies only to Sun-Thurs night stays; not valid on Holidays; additional restrictions or blackout dates may apply; call Guest Services at the number below for additional information

 As we celebrate God’s great gift this holiday season, we wish you and your family a Merry Christmas, Happy Holidays, and a safe and Happy New Year!